 Overview of Employment Opportunities for Students in J-1 Status

-This page is written for students in J-1 status.
-It provides you with an overview of the two categories of J-1 student work opportunities established by the United States State Department's Bureau of Educational and Cultural Affairs, which oversees the J-1 program.
+This is an overview of the two categories of J-1 student work opportunities established by the U.S. State Department's Bureau of Educational and Cultural Affairs, which oversees the J-1 program.
 Application procedures are not discussed in this handout, nor is eligibility except in a general way.
-Do not assume that you can work; for advice and for further information, come to the Office of International Student and Scholar Services
+Do not assume that you can work; for advice and further information, come to the Office of International Student and Scholar Services

 Your J-1 Responsible Officer

 Whatever type of employment you are considering, you must first obtain approval in writing from your J-1 Responsible Officer, who represents your J-1 sponsor and issues your Form DS-2019.
 Before approval, the J-1 Responsible Officer is obligated by regulation to evaluate the proposed employment in the context of your program and your personal circumstances, and then decide whether it would be appropriate or not.

 If Binghamton University is your sponsor, then your J-1 Responsible Officer is the director of the Office of International Student and Scholar Services.
 If your J-1 sponsor is an agency, and if you are uncertain how to reach your J-1 Responsible Officer, the Office of International Student and Scholar Services will help you find out, but has no authority to grant employment permission.

 Definition of "employment"

 "Employment" is any type of work performed or services provided for which you receive a benefit, monetary or otherwise.
 Because of this broad definition of employment, even non-paid employment-related activities may require work authorization.
 Be sure to check with your Responsible Officer before engaging in any type of employment-related activity.
 All J-1 employment must be authorized in advance, before work begins.